whistlegraph/aesthetic-computer/README.txt

     - [x] In both development and production.

 *** systems ***
+- [] the 'act' function is sometimes not being exported automatically by the parser...
 - [] make sure .mjs saving works (EXCEPT on vscode.dev)
 - [] get puppeteer working again in development
 - [] fix media.js function errors in development